NGC 2782: Ultraluminous X-ray sources

 Via observations by the Chandra X-ray Observatory, 27 X-ray point sources, of which 13 are ultraluminous X-ray sources (without counting the central one), were observed near the nucleus and are likely associated with the galaxy.
 This number is unusually high for a galaxy, although ultraluminous X-ray sources are common in starburst galaxies.
 Sixteen of these sources have a visual counterpart.

+Supernovae

+Two supernovae have been observed in NGC 2782.
+On 24 December, 1994, Reiki Kushida discovered SN 1994ak (Type IIn, mag.
+16).
+On 20 August, 2020, Quanzhi Ye and Xing Gao discovered SN 2020scc (Type Ia, mag.
+13.7).

 Nearby galaxies

 NGC 2782 is the largest galaxy in a small group of four galaxies.
 Nearby galaxies include UGC 4867 and UGC 4871 and further away lie NGC 2785 and UGC 4889.